Wordcraft.

-I help organizations define the narratives behind complex products, business models, and partnerships that drive their launches, positioning, and brand evolution.
+I help B2B organizations define and govern the narratives behind complex products, business models, and partnerships across launches, positioning, and brand evolution.
+I also help design and build agentic infrastructures that govern how organizations are represented in their own voice and in the AI systems that now synthesize buyer understanding.

-I publish A Short Distance Ahead, a Substack tracing the history of artificial intelligence one year at a time, from 1950 to the present, and I write for The Philadelphia Citizen.
+I publish A Short Distance Ahead, a Rising Technology Substack tracing the history of artificial intelligence one year at a time, from 1950 to the present, and I write for The Philadelphia Citizen.

-From longform journalism and newsletter publishing to brand narrative and product launch creative, I develop the core idea and shape how it comes to life across formats including essays, newsletters, podcasts, short films, and live events.
+From long-form journalism and newsletter publishing to brand narrative and product launch creative, I develop the core idea and the connective language that lets it travel coherently across formats — essays, newsletters, podcasts, short films, and live events.

 Context Architecture

-That grounding, what I call Context Architecture, is what separates narratives that resonate from messaging that simply fills space.
+That grounding, what I call Context Architecture, is what separates narratives that resonate from messaging and content that simply fills space.

 My Substack newsletter A Short Distance Ahead has been named to Substack’s Top 50 Rising in Technology and featured on ABC News Philadelphia.